mozilla-services/tecken/docs/dev.rst

    EXPOSE_STATSD_PORT=8281
    EXPOSE_GCS_EMULATOR_PORT=4443

-If you are using a development container for VS Code, you make need to restart the container to pick up changes:
+If you are using a development container for VS Code, you may need to restart the container to pick up changes:

 .. code-block:: shell

-   $ make devcontainer
+   $ just run devcontainer

 How to create a script to recreate your local dev environment